 Librarians and Archivists have term appointments.
 Renewal of contract is discretionary with the University.
 Extended term appointments do not result in automatic renewal of contract.
-Professional Librarians and Archivists normally have twelve month appointments; other lengths of contracts, not to be less than 90 days, may be granted when appropriate.
+Professional Librarians and Archivists normally have twelve month appointments; other lengths of contracts may be granted when appropriate.

-The procedures for appointment of new Librarians are detailed in Library Policy # 21 RECRUITMENT AND HIRING OF LIBRARIANS.
+The procedures for appointment of new Librarians are detailed in Library Policy No. 21 RECRUITMENT AND HIRING OF LIBRARIANS (see http://mulibraries.missouri.edu/staff/ policies/POL21.htm).
 It includes procedures for updating job descriptions, advertising in national journals, and appointment of a Screening Committee composed of librarians/archivists (and other staff) to evaluate the candidates.
-Library Policy # 21 also applies to the recruitment and hiring of Archivists.
-Final decisions on appointment are made by the Director of Libraries, contingent on approval of the Provost.
+Library Policy No. 21 also applies to the recruitment and hiring of Archivists.
+Final decisions on appointment are made by the Director of Libraries, contingent on approval of the Provost or designee.

-Assignment of rank to newly appointed Librarians should follow guidelines established in the MULAC Promotion Committee Operating Papers under RANKS AND QUALIFICATIONS OF LIBRARIANS.
-Similarly, assignment of rank for newly appointed Archivists should follow guidelines established in the MULAC Promotion Committee Operating Papers under RANKS AND QUALIFICATIONS OF ARCHIVISTS.
+Assignment of rank to newly appointed Librarians should follow guidelines established in the MULAC Promotion Committee Operating Papers under RANKS AND QUALIFICATIONS OF LIBRARIANS (see Page 12).
+Similarly, assignment of rank for newly appointed Archivists should follow guidelines established in the MULAC Promotion Committee Operating Papers under RANKS AND QUALIFICATIONS OF ARCHIVISTS (see Page 17).